 Starting a podcast is similar to starting a book.
 The first thing you write may not be your best work, but it’s better than not writing anything at all.

 Your first attempts may not have the best sound quality, and it’s doubtful you’ll have hit your stride yet.
 But don’t let that stop you from starting.

-As with any content format — blogging, YouTubing, or podcasting — things get better with time.
+As with any type of content marketing — blogging, YouTubing, or podcasting — things get better with time.

 Don’t worry if your beginning episodes aren’t earth-shattering.
 Things will improve, and you’ll eventually be able to return to your first podcasts and see how much you’ve improved.

 Use an Outline

 If you’re not doing a fully scripted episode, you should still have some kind of outline.
 Creating a podcast outline helps keep you from rambling when you run out of things to say, or running way over your target episode length.

 You can keep it as simple or as complex as you like, but I definitely recommend having an outline for each podcast, including potential topics you’d like to cover.
 If you’re interviewing someone, have a list of questions you’d like to ask them.
 You may not be able to cover them all, but having a lengthy list will help keep your interview from becoming stagnant.